 Usage

-To install tidychangepoint:
+To install the development version of tidychangepoint:

 remotes::install_github("beanumber/tidychangepoint")